Why Heidi Duty?

 Who We Serve

-Veterans under age 30 are the focus of www.heididuty.com, but all Veterans are eligible for the services.
+Veterans under age 30 are our focus, but all Veterans are eligible for the services.

 Heidi Duty Services

-It is helpful and critical for the caregiver to include cleaning/field stripping of weapons as part of the normal caregiving routine.
+It is helpful and critical for the Caregivers we refer to include cleaning/field stripping of weapons as part of the normal caregiving routine.
 In a manner that is respectful, not “gun grabbing” or intrusive, a caregiver must listen to the Veteran, provide the supplies/support necessary to clean/field strip weapons regularly whether or not they have been used at a legal gun range.

-The best way to prevent gun suicide amongst Millennial Veterans is for the caregiver to help them associate with their weapons in a healthy way.
+The best way to prevent gun suicide among Millennial Veterans is for the caregiver to help them associate with their weapons in a healthy way.

 Heidi Duty regards client privacy as #1.
 Our app is HIPAA compliant, and all client information is confidential.
 Our unique service is our focus on supporting the Veterans Administration by going the distance for our Heroes.